zeroluck/docs/sources/articles/oxray.md

 ### Client Registration

-LifeRay application need to be register with Authorization server before initiating authentication request/response with oAuth IDP server.
+A LifeRay application needs to be registered with the Authorization server before initiating an authentication request/response with OAuth IdP server.

-Following steps are necessary, to obtain client id and client secret that will be used with liferay portal-ext.properties.
+The following steps are necessary to obtain both a client id and a client secret.
+These data will be used within the LifeRay portal properties.

 1. Go to `https://seed.gluu.org/oxauth-rp/home.seam`
 2. You will see Dynamic Client Registration Section